 What do family and friends think of your bike?
-They’re probably fed up of me banging on about it!
+They’re probably fed up with me banging on about it!
 But it always gets lots of attention and nice comments from fellow cyclists.

 Do you have any cycling trips in the pipeline once travel restrictions ease up a little?
 I just recently took myself on a bikepacking trip from Glasgow up to near Inverness, which was a great experience.
 I’m hoping to get some extra trips in before the season’s change.
 To some of my favourite spots that I’ve not had a chance to get to in lockdown.
 I’d love to do more riding around Perthshire, particularly around Glen Lyon and Loch Rannoch, which are both stunning.
 Next year some good friends of mine and I are thinking about taking on the North Coast 500, which should be great fun.

 Cycling YouTuber Katie Kookaburra embarks on a backpacking trip to the shores of the Giants Causeway.
 Read about it here.